Working Costs

 with other technical data, they are the nerves of the administration,

-for by comparison of detailed and aggregate results with other mines
+for by comparison of detailed and aggregate results with other

 and internally in the same mine, over various periods and between